sebsto/amplify-android-getting-started/03_initialize_amplify.md

 You can create a profile using AWS CLI using `aws configure --profile <name>` if you don't have one yet.

-Amplify initilizes your project in the cloud, it might take a few minutes.
+Amplify initializes your project in the cloud, it might take a few minutes.
 After a few minutes, you should see a message like:

 ```zsh
 ✔ Successfully created initial AWS cloud resources for deployments.